 Don’t worry if you’re not learning a Romance language.
 Many other languages including Russian, Japanese and Bengali have ‘loaned’ words from English and integrated them into their vocabulary, so it’s likely you will already know some words despite the different script.

-Bonus tip: Check the meaning of cognates you encounter in everyday reading before adding them to your list as they could be false friends (i.e. words that sounds alike but do not mean the same thing).
+Bonus tip: Check the meaning of cognates you encounter in everyday reading before adding them to your list as they could be false friends (i.e. words that sound alike but do not mean the same thing).
 For example, embarazado in Spanish does not mean ‘embarrassed’ as one might suspect, but pregnant.

 2. Translate the ‘300 instant sight words’